Te Rangaunua Hiranga Māori Medal

 Award details

-Discipline: Recognition of co-created research conducted by Māori
+Discipline: Recognition of research co-created in community contexts conducted by Māori

 Award offered: Every two years, alternatively with the Te Puāwaitanga Research Excellence Award